 Why Do Hermit Crabs Make a Chirping Noise?

 As you can see, this is a broad church of definitions.
 As the question, “why do hermit crabs chirp?” has no definitive answer, we’re working in the realms of supposition.
 There are several possible explanations:

 Deterring Rival Hermit Crabs

 The challenging hermit crab will react accordingly.
-If confident – or desperate – enough, the aggressor will continue shell rapping.
-If not, it will walk away and seek an easier quarry.
-Hermit crabs rarely fight to wound and prefer to avoid a knock-down, drag-out battle.
+The aggressor will continue shell rapping if confident – or desperate – enough.
+If not, it’ll walk away and seek an easier opponent.

 Agitation and Annoyance